braze-inc/braze-docs/_docs/_hidden/private_betas/conversions_dashboard_v2.md

 # Conversions Dashboard v2

-The conversions dashboard allows you to analyze conversions across campaigns, Canvases, and channels, using different attribution methods*.
+> The conversions dashboard allows you to analyze conversions across campaigns, Canvases, and channels, using different attribution methods*.

 {% alert important %}
-The Conversions Dashboard V2 is in early access.
+The conversions dashboard V2 is in early access.
 If you're interested in participating in the early access, reach out to your customer success manager.
 {% endalert %}

 <p><sup>* Coming soon</sup></p>